- Visiting is allowed every day.

 - Week days: between 5 pm and 8 pm

 - Weekends: between 2 pm and 8 pm

-For patients not on therapeutic leave, visits can also take place outside during the weekend, with a maximum of three additional visitors per patient, not including children younger than 12.
+For patients not on therapeutic leave, weekend visits can also take place outside, with a maximum of three additional visitors per patient, not including children younger than 12.